bobama/stigmergy/README.md

 You need the following base packages installed:

-* Python 2.7
+* Python 2.7 (with modules "pycrypto", "pysqlite")
-* Django 1.4 with django-simple-captcha
+* Django 1.4 (with module "django-simple-captcha")
 * GnuPG 1.4
+* SQLite3
+* Development libraries:
+    * GMP (GNU Multiple Precision Arithmetic Library)

 Additional Python modules may be required depending on your local installation.
+See the INSTALL.* files in the "docs/" folder for detailed information.

 ### Base directory